 4517. rhónnumi

-rhónnumi: to strengthen, be strong
+rhónnumi: To strengthen, to make strong

 Original Word: ῥώννυμι